 If you’re concerned that your blood pressure is maybe too high and want to get it checked, please come see us

-If you think you might have high blood pressure and are concerned about it, please contact us at Westchester Health.
+If you think you might have high blood pressure and are concerned about it, please call (914) 232-1919 to make an appointment with one of our Westchester Health family medicine practitioners.
 We’ll take your blood pressure and evaluate if it is normal, too high or too low, then together with you, decide on the best treatment and a lifestyle plan so you can be as healthy as possible.
 Whenever, wherever you need us, we’re here for you.